phetsims/gas-properties/doc/model.md

 * volume: pm<sup>3</sup>

-TODO include calculations for conversions between SI and our units
+TODO include calculations for conversions between SI and our units, specifically:
+* Boltzmann constant
+* pressure in kPa

 In the _Explore_ screen, the left (movable) wall does work on particles.
 After a collision with the left wall occurs, the new X component of a particle's velocity is `-( particleVelocity.x - leftWallVelocity.x )`.